Schluggi/waterflow-pcb/README.md

 I love the idea of GreatScott`s [Online Water Tracker](https://www.youtube.com/watch?v=BNK92ep8DhY), but unfortunately it was really difficult for me to implement his circuit on a perfboard, so I designed a cheap PCB for this.

+> Please notice, that this board does not replace/included the charge circuit (TP4056) or the boost converter.
+It
+> only replaces the big ESP circuit.

 The PCB has also some improvements:
 - Resistor for the status LED is placed on the PCB
 - Connection terminals to easily (dis)connect everything